 How can I extend my stay as a student?

-If you applied for a different kind of permit:
+If you’ve applied for a different permit

 Answers others found useful

 - If you return my application, will I get a refund?

 - How do I fill out an application?

 - How can I check if my application has been received?